Moon Lovers: Scarlet Heart Ryeo: Development

 On June 25, 2015, director Kim Kyu-tae and his production company, BaramiBunda Inc., announced that they were in the early stages of making a Korean version of the Chinese novel Bu Bu Jing Xin by Tong Hua.

-NBC Universal joined the investors on September 15, covering half of the budget of ₩15 billion and raising the expectations for the drama, which would have been filmed entirely before the broadcast and would be aired simultaneously in China and abroad.
-On January 25, 2016, YG Entertainment also joined the investors.
+YG Entertainment and NBC Universal invested in the series, with the latter covering half of the budget of ₩15 billion.

-The Chinese streaming platform Youku bought Moon Lovers at $400,000 per episode, making it the most expensive Korean drama ever sold, surpassing the records previously set by Descendants of the Sun and Uncontrollably Fond, which were sold to China for $250,000 per episode.
-The record was beaten a few months later by Man to Man.
+The Chinese streaming platform Youku bought Moon Lovers at $400,000 per episode, making it the most expensive Korean drama ever sold, surpassing the records previously set by Descendants of the Sun (2016) and Uncontrollably Fond (2016), which were sold to China for $250,000 per episode.
+The record was beaten a few months later by Man to Man (2017).